fjall-rs/fjall/fjall/README.md

 - a standalone server
 - a relational database
-- a wide-column database, it has no notions of columns
+- a wide-column database - it has no notion of columns

 ## Basic usage